MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 ## Configure Customer ID generation

 Define how to generate CustomerId values, the unique customer profile identifiers.
-The merge step in the data unification process generates the unique customer profile identifier.
+The unify fields or merge step in the data unification process generates the unique customer profile identifier.
 The identifier is the CustomerId in the *Customer* entity that results from the data unification process.

 The CustomerId in the Customer entity is based on a hash of the first value of the non-null winner primary keys.
-These keys come from the entities used in the match and merge phase and are influenced by the match order.
+These keys come from the entities used in data unification and are influenced by the match order.
 So the generated CustomerID can change when a primary key value changes in the primary entity of the match order.
 So the primary key value might not always represent the same customer.

 Configuring a stable customer ID enables you to avoid that behavior.